Rod Wave: 2024: Weapons charges

-2025: Assault, weapons and drug charges and tour lawsuit
+2025: Assault, weapons and drug charges and lawsuits

 On May 20, 2025, Green was arrested in relation to an incident stemming from April 21, 2025, in Fulton County, Georgia.
 Alongside the arrest, Green was charged with an additional twelve charges, including: aiming a pistol at another person, reckless conduct, criminal damage to property, obstruction of law enforcement, evidence tampering, conspiracy to commit a felony, and simple assault.
 Upon arrest, Green was released on a $50,000 bond before his lawyer Drew Findling stated that "there is no truth to these charges" and that Green was a victim of a burglary, resulting in his charges.

 On September 29, Grizzly Touring filed a federal lawsuit against Green for a breach of contract, regarding his Last Lap Tour.
 The touring company alleges that Green refused to pay back $27 million worth of advances after performing 26 out of 35 scheduled shows.
 Reports state that Green was given an advance of $57 million for the tour; the 26 shows paid for the $30 million earned, however, Grizzly Touring is suing for the remaining $27 million alongside additional damages.
-The company also filed an injunction after Green founded his own touring company—Mainstay Touring, in 2025—stating that Green shouldn't be allowed to tour without Grizzly Touring as it's a breach of the exclusivity clause in his contract with Grizzly.
-Green's attorney responded to the claims, stating that the cancellations of several dates of the tour were solely attributed to Grizzly Toruing's professional shortcomings.
+The company also filed an injunction after Green founded his own touring company—Mainstay Touring, in 2025—stating that Green should not be allowed to tour without Grizzly Touring as it is a breach of the exclusivity clause in his contract with Grizzly.
+Green's attorney responded to the claims, stating that the cancellations of several dates of the tour were solely attributed to Grizzly Touring's professional shortcomings.

-On November 7, Green was arrested in Atlanta, Georgia, after being charged with possession of a firearm or knife during the commission of or attempt to commit a felony, reckless driving and two counts of possession of a controlled substance and booked in to Fulton County Jail.
-On November 8, he was released on a $8,000 bail.
+On November 7, Green was arrested in Atlanta, Georgia, after being charged with possession of a firearm or knife during the commission of or attempt to commit a felony, reckless driving, and two counts of possession of a controlled substance and booked into Fulton County Jail.
+On November 8, he was released on $8,000 bail.

+On December 11, Tampa-based photographer Allan Salas filed a lawsuit against Green regarding a copyright claim for the cover art of his sixth studio album, Last Lap (2024).
+Salas claimed that the image used for the cover art was unapproved by him and that he was never paid for the use, nor was the image licensed, while stating that Green and his team explicitly ignored warnings that the photo's license was under Salas's rights.